-A roadmap with proposals on how skills and competences can be transferred from similar sectors (such as chemical, pharmaceutical, manufacturing, process industry, etc.) to the emerging battery sector needs to be created.
+Information and data on how skills and competences can be transferred from similar sectors (ICE vehicle production or process industry, etc.) to the emerging battery sector need to be available and accessible for the whole sector.
+This information needs to contain projections and scenarios of the currents trends impact on the employment.